liufengyun/oopsla23-artifact/README.md

 The artifact includes an implementation of the global object initialization checking algorithm described in the paper, integrated into Dotty, the Scala 3 compiler.
 This document helps verify the following:

 - The code snippets in the paper are either rejected or accepted by the checker as expected.
-- The Scala open issues mentioned in Appendix D are fixed.
+- The Scala open issues mentioned in Appendix C are fixed.
 - The case study in Section 6 can be reproduced.

 ## Getting Started